seanrayment/python-crc/README.md

 # python-crc

-This is a naive implementation of a cyclic redundancy check (CRC).
+This is a naive python implementation of a cyclic redundancy check (CRC).
 See the following resources to learn about CRC:

 https://zlib.net/crc_v3.txt